reverofsuturb/chiklist/README.md

     }
     ```

-* Error response: If changing the attendance status to "pending".
+- Error response: If changing the attendance status to "pending".

-  * Status Code: 400
+  - Status Code: 400
-  * Headers:
+  - Headers:
-    * Content-Type: application/json
+    - Content-Type: application/json
-  * Body:
+  - Body:

     ```json
     {
       "message": "Bad Request", // (or "Validation error" if generated by Sequelize), "errors": {
-        "status" : "Cannot change an attendance status to pending" }
+        "status": "Cannot change an attendance status to pending" }
     }
     ```

-* Error response: If attendance does not exist
+- Error response: If attendance does not exist

-  * Status Code: 404
+  - Status Code: 404
-  * Headers:
+  - Headers:
-    * Content-Type: application/json
+    - Content-Type: application/json
-  * Body:
+  - Body:

     ```json
     {